monome/norns-image/readme-usbdisk.md

 - plug the usb boot in, connect to laptop (linux)
 - change the power stay-on switch to the left (ON)
 - power up the device by plugging in USB power (if the battery is unattached, otherwise it'll power-on when you change the switch)

+**for production units:**

+- remove the bottom panel, toggle the switch (seen through a PCB cutout) from RUN to DISK.
+- plug the usb power directly into a computer.

 ## software